Talk to Our DesignersConnect with someone in our Design Department

 Step 3: Finalize the Plans

 Once we have an approved design, it’s your turn to start dreaming.
-While our team of Austin home designers are developing the structural plans, electrical and roofing plans, flashing details, etc., you’ll be making your creative selections.
-To guide you along the way, we have developed MyJenkinsHome.com, an exceptionally detailed and user-friendly construction management system that allows you to be organized, stay on on track, participate in the selections, change orders, and watch the design and construction of your home.
+While our Design Team is developing the structural plans, electrical and roofing plans, flashing details, etc., you’ll be making your creative selections.
+To guide you along the way, we have developed MyJenkinsHome.com, an exceptionally detailed and user-friendly construction management system that allows you to be organized, stay on track, participate in the selections, change orders, and watch the design and construction of your home.

-From allowances, to paint colors, to appliances, to decision deadlines, to the tools to make all of your appointments productive and efficient, everything is right at your fingertips.
-If you prefer more guidance, our Selections Coordinator will walk you through what you need to do and when.
-For those who’d rather be liberated from decision-making, we have an option for you as well.
+From allowances, to paint colors, to appliances, to the tools that make all of your decisions productive and efficient, everything is right at your fingertips.
+If you prefer more guidance, our Interior Design Team will walk you through what you need to do and when.
+For those who’d rather be liberated from decision-making, our Interior Design Team will do all the heavy lifting for you.
 No matter how much or how little you’d like to be part of it, our goal is to create a process that suits you just as much as your future home itself.

-While you are focused on designing your home, we’ll be busy preparing your Detailed Construction Documents, which will include your:
+While you are focused on finalizing the architecture and interiors of your home, we’ll be busy preparing your Detailed Construction Documents and Permits, which will include the:

 - Construction Contract